Sebastianhju/Runeterra-5e/Runes.md

 You gain +10 walking speed.

 As a bonus action you can channel the forces of the winds and clouds around you.
-You and all creatures of your choice within 15 feet of you can immidiatly take the dash action as an reaction without provoking opportunity attacks.
+All creatures of your choice within 15 feet of you can immidiatly spend their reaction to move up to movement speed without provoking opportunity attacks.
 Once this action is used it cannot be used again until 30 seconds have passed.

 ---